PrintSpool/PrintSpool/adr/adr001-configuration-api-for-heterogeneous-cnc-networks.md

 * Good, because the internal GraphQL mutations would allow type safety to be achieved using GraphQL itself as opposed to a more custom solution.
 * Good, because read-only fields can be implemented via the internal GraphQL mutations
 * Good, because plugin-specific settings can be set as first class properties of the Configuration Objects.
+* Good, because the internal GraphQL mutation schema on the printer host will catch incompatible plugin fields at the time it is loaded and fail-fast,
+* Goood, because combinators which will defer the internal mutations to their delegate printer hosts will be able to mutate configurations across printers without conflict between incompatible plugins on different hosts.
 * Bad, because the JSON! data field does not self-document what can be input into it.

 ### Mutations: Dynamic Mutation Schema